connectrpc/connectrpc.com/docs/node/getting-started.md

 $ npx buf generate
 ```

-You should now see two generated TypeScript files:
+You should now see a generated TypeScript file:

 ```diff
 .